 If you’re afraid your rabbit has already developed snuffles, make an urgent appointment.
 The symptoms will sometimes progress very quickly, so you want to get your rabbit the care and medicine they need as quickly as possible.

-After you get your rabbit to the vet, they will be able to do any necessary tests (usually they will do a blood test), and prescribe any medicine you need to help your rabbit get better.
+After you get your rabbit to the vet, they will be able to do any necessary tests (usually they will do a blood test), and will most likely prescribe an antibacterial medication that you will need to syringe feed your rabbit.
+They may also prescribe a pain medication and provide instructions for hand feeding your rabbit depending on the severity of your rabbit’s condition.
 The sooner you notice the symptoms and get your rabbit to the vet, the better chances your rabbit will have of recovering.

 Keep your rabbit warm and clean